Building RAG Applications with NVIDIA NIM and Haystack on K8s

 NVIDIA NIMs Deployment

-As part of this setup, we deploy following NIMs into the Kubernetes cluster using Helm charts:
+As part of this setup, we deploy following NVIDIA NIMs into the Kubernetes cluster using Helm charts:

-The LLM NIM Helm chart is on GitHub, while the NVIDIA NeMo Retriever Embedding NIM Helm chart is in the NGC private registry, requiring Early Access ( apply for Early Access).
-Figure 4 illustrates the deployment of NIMs on a Kubernetes cluster running on a DGX H100.
+The Helm chart for the LLM NIM is located in GitHub whereas the helm chart for NVIDIA NeMo Retriever Embedding NIM can be fetched from the the NGC registry.
+Figure 3 illustrates the deployment of NIMs on a Kubernetes cluster running on a DGX H100.
 The GPU Operator components are deployed via its Helm chart and are part of the GPU Operator stack.
 Prometheus and Grafana are deployed via Helm charts for monitoring the Kubernetes cluster and the NIM.

 The LLM NIM Helm chart contains the LLM NIM container, which runs within a pod and references the model via Persistent Volume (PV) and Persistent Volume Claim (PVC).
 The LLM NIM pods are autoscaled using the Horizontal Pod Autoscaler (HPA) based on custom metrics and are exposed via Kubernetes ClusterIP service.
 To access the LLM NIM, we deploy an ingress and expose it at the /llm endpoint.

-Similarly, the NeMo Retriever Embedding NIM Helm chart includes the Retriever Embedding NIM container, which runs within a pod and references the model on the host via PV and PVC.
-The NeMo Retriever Embedding NIM pods are also autoscaled via HPA and are exposed via Kubernetes ClusterIP service.
-To access the NeMo Retriever Embedding NIM, we deploy an ingress and expose it at the /embedding endpoint.
+Similarly, the NeMo Retriever Text Embedding NIM Helm chart includes the NeMo Retriever Text Embedding NIM container, which runs within a pod and references the model on the host via PV and PVC.
+The NeMo Retriever Text Embedding NIM pods are also autoscaled via HPA and are exposed via Kubernetes ClusterIP service.
+To access the NeMo Retriever Text Embedding NIM, we deploy an ingress and expose it at the /embedding endpoint.

 Now, let’s take a closer look at the deployment process for each NIM: